machschmitt/linux/Documentation/iio/adc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For **differential unipolar** channels, the analog voltage at the positive input must also stay above the voltage level at the negative input.
+For **differential unipolar** channels, the analog voltage at the positive input must also be higher than the voltage at the negative input.
 Thus, the actual input range allowed to a differential unipolar channel is IN- to +VREF.
 Because IN+ is allowed to swing with the measured analog signal and the input setup must guarantee IN+ will not go below IN- (nor IN- will raise above IN+), most